 The Bacteria That Could Turn Any Blood Into a Universal Donor

-This isn't science fiction.
-It’s the promise of a gut-dwelling bacteria with an oddly miraculous talent: turning nearly any blood type into universal donor blood.
+This isn't a bizarre dream I had once after eating too much cheese before bed (causes nightmares, look it up!), it’s the promise of a gut-dwelling bacteria with an oddly miraculous talent: turning nearly any blood type into universal donor blood.

 And yes, it’s as weird and wonderful as it sounds.

-You’ve probably heard of A, B, AB, and O.
+You’ve probably heard of A, B, AB, and O, there’s also positives and negatives.

-It comes down to antigens…little sugar-based proteins on the surface of red blood cells.
-If your body sees a foreign antigen, it panics.
-Cue the immune response, inflammation, and in the worst cases, a fatal rejection.
+It all comes down to antigens these little sugar-based proteins on the surface of red blood cells.
+If your body sees a foreign antigen, it completely panics.
+Cue the immune response, inflammation, and in the worst cases, a fatal rejection all because you didn’t have a safe panic room to hide in.

 O negative blood doesn’t have A or B antigens, or the Rh factor.

-The problem?
-Only about 7% of people have it, and demand always outpaces supply.
+The problem is that only about 7% of people have it, and the demand always outpaces supply.

-Researchers at the University of British Columbia recently discovered a strain of gut bacteria that produces enzymes capable of stripping antigens off red blood cells.
+So that’s the problem that the researchers at the University of British Columbia decided to focus on, and in the process recently discovered a strain of gut bacteria that produces enzymes capable of stripping antigens off red blood cells.

-They found an enzyme that could erase a blood type’s identity…leaving behind plain, untagged red cells that the immune system won’t attack.
+Aka, they found an enzyme that could erase a blood type’s identity, leaving behind plain old, untagged red cells that the immune system won’t attack or panic about.

-It’s like turning a name-brand blood cell into a generic one.
+It’s like turning a name-brand blood cell into a generic one by stripping off that identifying part.

 When added to type A or B blood in lab tests, these enzymes “shaved off” the antigens quickly and cleanly.
-The result?
-Red blood cells that look and act like type O.
+So all the red blood cells looked and acted like type O afterwards.

-These bacteria (commonly found in the human digestive tract) evolved to digest mucins, which are sugar proteins structurally similar to blood antigens.
+These bacteria (easily found in our digestive tracts) evolved to digest mucins, which are sugar proteins that look sort of similar in structure to blood antigens.

-If we can safely harness and scale that enzyme, blood type might become...irrelevant.
+If we can safely harness and scale that enzyme, blood type might become almost completely irrelevant when we’re talking about transfusions.

 The Promise and the Caution